Code-Institute-Submissions/AAA_Hospitality_Services/README.md

 ### Project Name:  AAA HOSPITALITY SERVICES

-#### Author Info
-The author of this website has completed this project as part of his Diploma programme.
-This project is first mile stone project out of five projects which are part of Diploma in Software Development course by Code Institute.

 ### Introduction
 AAA Hospitality Services is a young and ambitious company which is aiming to provide hotel professionals to hospitality industry.
 Our professionals deliver the high-quality services to all stake